 The nationally acclaimed Carnegie-Knight News21 program, created by the Carnegie Corporation of New York and the John S. and James L. Knight Foundation, is open to all journalism schools in the United States.
-Applications for the 2024 program are now open.
+Applications for the 2025 program are now open.

 The total cost to participating schools is $12,000 per fellow.
-This covers salary and travel stipends for fellows.
+This covers salary and summer travel stipends for fellows.

 Applications should come from the school’s dean or director, not from individual students, by Nov.
-8, 2023.
+8, 2024.
 The application packet must include:

 Applications should be emailed to Cronkite School Senior Associate Dean Rebecca Blatt at rebecca.blatt@asu.edu.